NablaVM/nabla/docs/io-device.md

 **stdin**

 Reads from standard input a up-to a specified number of bytes and won't return until TERMINATION byte is read in.
-Bytes read in will be pushed onto the global stack, with the number of bytes read in stored in r11, and number of stack frames generated in r12 Once bytes are read in, r10 will be cleared and the IODevice will be in a 'closed' state.
+Bytes read in will be pushed onto the global stack, with the number of bytes read in stored in r11.
+Once bytes are read in, r10 will be cleared and the IODevice will be in a 'closed' state.

            ID         STATE     [ ---------- NUM BYTES TO READ ------------ ]   [ TERM  ]   [ UNUSED ]
         0000 1010 | 0000 0000 | 0000 0000 | 0000 0000 | 0000 0000 | 0000 0000 | 0000 0000 | 0000 0000